You have to register the death within 5 days, unless a coroner is investigating the death.

 - occupation and usual address

-You will then sign the register and be given a death certificate and a document allowing you to organise a funeral.
-Each certificate issued on the date of registration costs £4.
+You will then sign the register and be given a document allowing you to organise a funeral.
+Death certificates can be purchased on the date of registration.
+Each death certificate issued on the day of registration costs £4.

 If the death occurred in Hackney, but you can't get to Hackney to register, you can register at your local register office.
 It will take longer to issue the death certificate this way - call us so we can help get it issued as quickly as possible.